edwinthomasg/hugo/content/menus/help.md

   main:
     name: help
     weight: 5
+summary: summary for help page
 title: Help
-summary: "summary for help page"
 ---

 This is a help page for a company